Enjoy a show at The Apollo Victoria Theatre

 The Auditorium

 The centrepiece of any theatre and what a stunning one too.
-The Apollo Victoria Theatre originally opened as a cinema in the 1930’s and has retained much of its unique nautical themed art deco design.
-Described as an undersea fairy cavern, looking around the auditorium and taking in all the intricate detail of the design is a treat.
+The Apollo Victoria Theatre originally opened as a cinema in the 1930’s and has retained much of its unique nautical-themed art deco design.
+Described as an undersea fairy cavern, looking around the auditorium and taking in all the intricate details of the design is a treat.

 The theatre was given an overhaul in 1984 to allow for the staging of Starlight Express but was restored once more when the show ended its run 18 years later.